markdown-extended/manifest/mde-manifest.md

 literal meaning.

 The present specifications of the syntax DOES NOT suppose about the final rendering of the content.
-This rendering is the purpose of the *parsers* and specific applications.
+This rendering is the purpose of the *parsers* and specific applications (this concept is developed in [§§](#A1)).
 The "HTML" final output CAN be used as a rendering example but MUST NOT be a specification reference.

 Each item of the sections below is identified by a structural ID composed like `A.B.C.` to allow it to be referenced and used in citations, implementations, documentations etc.
-These MUST NOT change for a given release of the specifications.
+These MUST NOT change for a given release of the specifications (*current release is indicated at the top of this document*).

 Terms and definitions {#terms-and-definitions}